scenarioworld/redux-flexible-backup/README.md

 // Type deduction is automatic. "state" will automatically be typed to the state type of your slice and stored will automatically be typed to the return value of the first function export const mySliceBackupInterface = slice.createBackupInterface( state => ..., stored => ...);

+// The type of mySliceBackupInterface is automatically deduced, so if we use it to create a state backup const stateBackupInterface = { mySlice: mySliceBackupInterface };

+// And call createBackup
+const backup = createBackup(currentReduxState, stateBackupInterface);

+// all of backup's fields will be automatically typed properly given the return value of the save function above in createBackupInterface
 ```

 It can also automatically create properly named undoable actions (see Undo/Redo below) by adding reducers to the `undoableReducers` option.